 Update 15 December 2018

-I got side-tracked adding chapters to my A World of Tricksters, completed two years ago and still looking for a publisher.
-Also, the Celtic Spain book morphed into Hellhounds and Hero Horses: Beasts of Myth and Legend, of which I’ve finished 90 chapters so far, with probably 30 to go.
+I got side-tracked adding chapters to my A World of Tricksters, completed two years ago.
+Also, the Celtic Spain book morphed into Hellhounds, of which I’ve finished 90 chapters so far, with probably 30 to go.
 The urco, an especially Galician manifestation of the hellhound, is in it, along with the Irish púca and other black dogs and good and bad beasts from around the world.

 The subtitle of Hellhounds could almost be Beasts of Celtic Myth and Legend, as most of the stories are from Ireland, Britain, Galicia and Asturias, which is a much-neglected part of Spain.
-Next to Galicia, both geographically and Celticly, the principality is a fount of living folk traditions.
+Next to Galicia, both geographically and Celticly, Asturias is a fount of living folk traditions.

 Keep in touch.
 I’ll be adding bits and pieces from time to time.